 - BS Metallurgical Engineering 1983

-Ms. Kiehl holds a bachelor’s degree in metallurgical engineering from Michigan Technological University and an MBA in Engineering Management from the University of Dallas.
-She remains active with Michigan Tech, serving as the first aerospace industry member on the Michigan Tech College of Engineering Industrial Advisory Board and as a member of the Michigan Tech Presidential Council of Alumnae
+Kiehl has a bachelor’s degree in Metallurgical Engineering from Michigan Technological University and an MBA in Engineering Management from the University of Dallas.
+She remains active with Michigan Tech, serving as the first aerospace industry member on the Michigan Tech College of Engineering Industrial Advisory Board and as a member of the Michigan Tech Presidential Council of Alumnae.

 “Michigan Tech provided me a wonderful education and equipped me with the necessary foundation to excel in the workplace,” Kiehl says.
 “We visited Houghton every summer growing up.
 There was never any question where I wanted to go to college.”
 In addition to her own ties to Michigan Tech, her grandfather, Gilly Boyd, taught at Tech; her father, Frank Brechting, earned two bachelor’s degrees and a master’s degree from the school; and her brother, Frank, also graduated from Michigan Tech.

 Kiehl says she would give the following advice to Tech students and young alumni.
 “Be responsible for the quality of your work.
 At the end of the day, it IS about the job you do.
 Learn to make and keep commitments.
 You will stand head and shoulders above the rest if you can be counted on to do what you say.
 Be nice.
 It does not cost more to be nice to people, and the benefits of the relationships you will make are immeasurable.”